nomadsinteractive/ark/README.md

 Dependencies
 --------------
 This project uses Vcpkg to maintain its dependencies.
-Please visit their [github page](https://github.com/microsoft/vcpkg) for more informations.
+Please visit their [GitHub page](https://github.com/microsoft/vcpkg) for more informations.

 * [freetype](http://www.freetype.org)
 * [glbinding](http://www.glbinding.org) (Desktop applications only)